SystangoTechnologies/Hapiness/README.md

 ```
 ## Hapiness Upgrade Guide.

-#Create Plugins and Their Exports
+We have upgraded from Hapi v16.x to LTS v17.2.3

+The new Hapi.js version brought along a series of breaking changes from its predecessor.
+Summarising all of those is out of scope of this guide, however we have placed the link of the document we referred while doing this upgrade at the bootom of this readme.
+Following are the major changes we faced and thought are worth sharing with our followers -

+#Creating plugins

 To comply with the new structure, update your plugins to use a named export plugin that provides an object containing all the information.
-At least the register function that takes the server and options object.
+Please note that the register function now takes only the server and options object (got rid of next callback).

 #hapi v16